Explorer of the Seas: History

 In 2019 September, it was announced that the ship will get a refurbishment with $110 million in makeovers before its 2020 summer season.
-The refurbishment that was to take place under the amplification program in 2020 was delayed indefinitely due to the COVID pandemic, instead only technical refurbishment took place.
+The refurbishment that was to take place under the amplification program in 2020 was delayed indefinitely due to the COVID-19 pandemic, instead only technical refurbishment took place.

 In July 2021, the ship was used to house some rescue workers and other officials involved in the rescue and recovery effort of the Surfside condominium building collapse.

 Ports of call

-In fall 2014, she sailed 5 to 9 day Caribbean cruises out of Port Canaveral, Florida.
-After dry-dock refurbishment in the spring of 2015, Explorer began to sail Northern Europe, Mediterranean, and Madeira, Azores and Canary Islands itineraries out of Southampton, Hampshire, United Kingdom.
+In fall 2014, she sailed 5 to 9-day Caribbean cruises out of Port Canaveral, Florida.
+After dry-dock refurbishment in the spring of 2015, Explorer of the Seas began to sail Northern Europe, Mediterranean, and Madeira, Azores and Canary Islands itineraries out of Southampton, Hampshire, United Kingdom.

 From November 2015 to 23 April 2016 Explorer of the Seas was based in Sydney, Australia, for the summer cruise season.
 A 24-day cruise relocated the ship to Seattle for the summer 2016 season.
-In 2019 January, the ship brings 4,000 passengers to Wollongong.
+In 2019 January, the ship brought 4,000 passengers to Wollongong.

-Starting in 2021, Explorer of the Seas will sail out of San Juan and will be traveling through the southern Caribbean.